Enabling this provides you with more accurate distances to providers and locations

 Your physician might ask you to get a PET-CT exam to help detect, diagnose or guide treatment of:

-When to Stop EatingSix hours before your exam stop eating, chewing gum or drinking anything other than water
+6 to 18 hours before your exam depending on the indication, stop eating, chewing gum or drinking anything other than water

 The day before your exam, avoid strenuous physical activity, such as jogging or heavy lifting.